FilipAdrian/Too_Real_To_Be_True/README.md

 # COVID WEATHER FORECAST

 Because now it's a hard time, caused by *COVID-19* and all of us should stay at home, </b>
-A *SMART* social group decided to make an app all people, to inform about current wheather situation
+A *SMART* social group decided to make an app, to inform about current wheather situation

 ---

 ## WHY?
   * Why not ?
 ---